 [ts_bullet_primary] Outlaw Inc., a Brooklyn-based contract platform, raised $2 million in seed funding.
 Bowery Capital led the round.

 [ts_bullet_primary] eIQ Mobility Inc, a company focused on the electrification of commercial and public fleets, raised seed funding of an undisclosed amount, from Schneider Electric Ventures.

 PRIVATE EQUITY DEALS

-[ts_bullet_primary] Ardian made an investment in Optimind, a Paris-based consulting firm.
+[ts_bullet_primary] L Catterton made a “significant investment” in FEMME, a Brazil-based healthcare company.
 Financial terms weren’t disclosed.

 FIRMS + FUNDS

-[ts_bullet_primary] Ubiquity Ventures, a seed-stage venture capital firm, raised $30 million for its debut fund.
+[ts_bullet_primary] Section Partners, a Palo Alto, Calif.-based venture firm, raised $120 million for its third fund.

 SHARE TODAY'S TERM SHEET

 Polina Marinova produces Term Sheet, and Lucinda Shen compiles the IPO news.
 Send deal announcements to Polina here and IPO news to Lucinda here.